jermp/autocomplete/README.md

 Autocomplete
 ------------

-A Query Auto-Completion system based on the paper *[Efficient and Effective Query Auto-Completion](http://pages.di.unipi.it/pibiri/papers/SIGIR20.pdf)*, by Simon Gog, Giulio Ermanno Pibiri, and Rossano Venturini, published in ACM SIGIR 2020.
+A Query Auto-Completion system based on the paper *[Efficient and Effective Query Auto-Completion](https://dl.acm.org/doi/10.1145/3397271.3401432)*, by Simon Gog, Giulio Ermanno Pibiri, and Rossano Venturini, published in ACM SIGIR 2020.

+Please, cite the paper if you use the data structures from this library.

 ##### Table of contents
 1. [Installation and quick start](#install)